OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 	Are we fine with high level, low resolution, accurate data, or do we want more, possibly with lower accuracy.
 (For SPDX, external reference PURL to docker image location). ***
 #### 3.12.1	Verification Material/Reference material
 #### 3.12.2	Rationale
+Every open source component delivered should be part of the SBOMs.

 ### 3.13	SBOM Verification
 Defer to OpenChain security.